fmExcense/compositeurdigital.github.io/UX/en/index.md

 Discovering how to interact with the content in the *Compositeur Digital UX*.

 ### [Organise content](organise_content/index.md)
-List of supported content types and related actions.

 ### [FAQ](FAQ/index.md)
 Contains frequently asked questions about installing and using *Compositeur Digital UX* and provides solutions to common problems.